Skip to main content

 E. Regulatory requirements

-Regulations 9, 10, 11 and 12 of the Private Dentistry (Wales) Regulations 2017 outlines the requirements relating to registered managers’ ‘fitness’.
+Regulation 11 of the Private Dentistry (Wales) Regulations 2017 outlines the requirements relating to registered managers’ ‘fitness of manager’.

 This includes an assessment of whether the person: